Siege of Drogheda: Background

-Cromwell's tactics at Drogheda were determined by a need to take the port towns on Ireland's east coast quickly to ensure re-supply for his troops.
-The normal "campaigning season," when armies could live off the land, ran from spring to autumn.
-Cromwell had landed in Ireland late in the year and campaigning through the winter necessitated securing a constant re-supply from the sea.
-Cromwell therefore favoured rapid assaults on fortified places over time-consuming blockades to secure the all-important ports.
+Cromwell's tactics at Drogheda were determined by his need to take the ports on Ireland's east coast quickly to ensure re-supply for his troops.
+The normal "campaigning season", when armies could live off the land, ran from spring to autumn.
+Since he had landed in Ireland late in the year, campaigning through the winter necessitated securing constant re-supply from the sea.
+He therefore favoured rapid assaults on fortified places using his siege artillery, rather than time-consuming blockades to secure the all-important ports.

 Siege

 Cromwell arrived at Drogheda on 3 September and his siege guns, brought up by sea, arrived two days later.
 His total force was about 12,000 men and eleven heavy, 48-pounder, siege artillery pieces.

 Drogheda's defences consisted of medieval curtain walls.
 These were high but relatively thin, making them vulnerable to cannon fire.
-Most of the town was situated on the northern bank of the River Boyne but its two main gates, the Dublin and Duleek, were south of the river along with the Millmount Fort that overlooked the defences.
+Most of the town was situated on the northern bank of the River Boyne, but its two main gates the Dublin and Duleek gates, were south of the river along with the Millmount Fort that overlooked the defences.

 Cromwell positioned his forces on the south side of the River Boyne in order to concentrate them for the assault, leaving the northern side of the town open and covered by a small screen of cavalry.
 A squadron of Parliamentarian ships also blockaded the harbour of the town.

 In a letter to William Lenthall, Speaker of the English House of Commons, written shortly after the storming of the town, Cromwell explained why he did not fully invest the town, an action that would have left his divided command vulnerable to an attack by a relieving force and a simultaneous sortie by the garrison, but rather concentrated his troops on the south side of Drogheda for a swift assault.

 Summons to surrender

-The Parliamentary commander set up his batteries at two points near the Duleek gate, on either side of St Mary's Church, where they would have an interlocking field of fire.
-Having opened two breaches in the walls, one to the south the other to the east of the church, he called on the Royalists to surrender.
+The Parliamentary commander set up his batteries at two points near the Duleek gate, on either side of St Mary's church (on the site of the current Gerrard's Church), south west of, and near the Millmount Fort, where they would have an interlocking field of fire.
+Having opened two breaches in the walls, one to the south and the other to the east of the church, he called on the Royalists to surrender.

 On Monday, 10 September, Cromwell had a letter delivered to Sir Arthur Aston, which read:

 The contemporary laws of war were clear: if surrender was refused and a garrison was taken by assault, then its defenders could lawfully be killed.
 That is; acceptance of a surrender of the besieged after the storming of the breach was at the discretion of the attacker.

 Aston refused to surrender even though the garrison of Drogheda was critically short of gunpowder and ammunition.
 Their hope was that Ormonde, nearby at Tercroghan with some 4,000 Royalist troops, would come to their relief.